Saturday, 31 August 2024

 Jane Austen knew a lot about the Royal Navy of her time.
 Her novel Persuasion, is often referred to as her naval novel because of the three key characters Captain Wentworth, Captain Harville and Captain Benwick.
-There is also of course Captain Wentworth's sister who is the wife of Admiral Croft.
+There is also of course Admiral Croft,the husband of Captain Wentworth's sister .
 The Royal navy pervades the novel.
-Jane also had personal experience with two of her brothers Francis and Charles becoming Post Captains and later in their carreers , Admirals
+Jane also had personal experience of The Royal Navy, two of her brothers Francis and Charles, became Post Captains and later in their careers , Admirals

 Jane Austen began writing her novel, Persuasion, in 1815.